citp/privacy-policy-historical/w/we/web/webyog.com.md

 Webyog may amend this policy at any time by posting the amended terms on our web site.
 All amended terms will be automatically effective without further notice, 10 days after they are first posted.

-You may contact us with your comments on Webyog's privacy policy at: [http://www.webyog.com/support](http://www.webyog.com/support/ttx.cgi)[.](http://www.webyog.com/support/ttx.cgi)
+You may contact us with your comments on Webyog's privacy policy at:

+If you have further questions, please send a mail to [support@webyog.com](mailto:support@webyog.com)